juanpeter/juanpeter/README.md

 ## As you may already know, I'm João Pedro [1] ##
 I'm a web developer stationed in João Pessoa, Paraiba, Brazil (for now).

-During my bachelor's in digital media communication classes, I got called out by my programming professor, who said, and I quote:
+During my bachelor's in digital media communications, I got called out by my programming professor, who said, and I quote:

 > "João, you just always find a way to break every code I ask the class to make, it must be some kind of curse"